South Africa's Top Court Revives Impeachment Proceedings Against President Ramaphosa - PRESS AI WORLD

 side-post-image

-South Africa's Constitutional Court Revives Impeachment Proceedings Against President Ramaphosa
+South Africa's Top Court Revives Impeachment Proceedings Against President Ramaphosa

 Credited from: REUTERS

-• South Africa's top court revives impeachment proceedings against President Cyril Ramaphosa.
+• South Africa's Constitutional Court ruled to revive impeachment proceedings against President Ramaphosa.

-South Africa's Constitutional Court has ruled to revive impeachment proceedings against President Cyril Ramaphosa, declaring that parliament violated the constitution by blocking a previous inquiry.
-The decision followed a legal challenge by opposition parties, particularly the Economic Freedom Fighters (EFF), which argued that parliament acted unlawfully in its previous actions regarding the "Farmgate" scandal, involving allegations of misconduct regarding a $4 million cash theft from Ramaphosa's farm, according to Reuters and BBC.
+South Africa's Constitutional Court has ruled to revive impeachment proceedings against President Cyril Ramaphosa, stating that parliament violated the constitution by blocking the inquiry in 2022.
+This decision follows the “Farmgate” scandal, where allegations arose regarding the concealment of a theft involving significant amounts of cash from Ramaphosa’s property, according to Reuters, BBC, and Africa News.

 SHARE THIS ARTICLE: